TheInfernitex/RentWheelZ/README.md

 RentWheelZ is a Car Rental Website made with Next.js and Springboot.
+[Current Status: Milestone 2 Complete!]

 To use the app, clone it to your local machine and enter your brevo API key in *application.properties*.
 Brevo is an email service.
 You can get your API key from [here](https://www.brevo.com/).